For students starting the program in the Fall 2020 semester and later, the MAC program will be 100% online.

 Master of Accountancy (MAC)

-If you have an undergraduate degree in a discipline other than accounting, our Master of Accountancy program is designed for you.
+If you have an undergraduate degree in a discipline other than accounting, our fully online Master of Accountancy program is designed for you.
 This nationally ranked program will prepare you for success in the accounting field and qualify you to sit for the Certified Public Accountant (CPA) examination in Illinois.

 - Nationally ranked AACSB-accredited program offered at competitive tuition rates

 - Two years to degree completion when taking two courses per semester

 - Courses taught by nationally-ranked faculty leading to CPA exam eligibility

 - Access to recruiters from over 50 firms at our NIU Accountancy Career Fairs